Paris sequencing

 Paris plus one region: choose the second France base

-Once Paris is fixed, the next professional question is not which famous region looks most attractive.
-It is whether the trip has enough nights, arrival slack, transport tolerance, and contrast to justify one second base.
+Once Paris is fixed, ask whether the trip has enough nights, arrival slack, transport tolerance, and contrast to justify one second base.
 Loire gives the cleanest structured add-on, Dordogne gives the deepest car-led countryside, and Aix gives a Provence city-base rhythm.
 The mistake is stacking all three into one first France trip.

 I